 - Lease Agreement

 4. An address change effecting state residency requires proper verification as determined by state legislation.
-Contact the ESC/Call Center at 281-756-3531 for more information.
+Contact the Admissions Office at 281-756-3531 for more information.

 5. A date of birth change requires proper verification in the form of a birth certificate or driver's license.